Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators: Preliminaries

 with the half-BPS conditions

 Here we defined insertions on the Wilson line $\Wl[\ldots]$ as

+We call these operators \textit{open-trace}.
 The normalization constants can be evaluated explicitly through localization techniques \cite{Giombi:2018qox}.
 To the best of our knowledge, there exists no general closed form, but they can be found case by case.
 For instance, we have

 where we have defined the help function